avenix/ARC-Tutorial/README.md

-# Tutorial on Activity Recognition Chain
+# Tutorial on Activity Recognition with Matlab

-This tutorial implementes the activity recognition chain in Matlab.
+This tutorial implements the Activity Recognition Chain in Matlab.
 ![Activity Recognition Chain](images/ARC.png)

 ## Application
-In this example application, we analyze the gait of a cow to detect lameness.
+In this example application, we analyse the gait of a cow to detect lameness.
 We use a sample data set of a healthy cow and another data set from a lame cow.
 The code I provide segments the individual strides using a peak detector and trains a machine learning classifier to classify between normal and abnormal strides.

 ## Setup
 * install Matlab